awray3/hugo-blog/content/post/til/git-filter-repo.md

 There are many reasons you might need to modify your git history.
 For example, consider a local repo you want to push to Github that at some point in time had a file larger than [their 100MB cap][github_filesize_caps] committed.
 In order to push to Github, you would need to not only remove the file from your repo with `git rm`, but also remove the file from _any commit_ it showed up in.
-Another common scenario: you want to purge your git history of any accidentally tracked junk files, such as `__paycache__` folders or `.DS_Store` files.
+Another common scenario: you want to purge your git history of any accidentally tracked junk files, such as `__pycache__` folders or `.DS_Store` files.

 In both scenarios, the goal becomes to completely rid a file (or directory) from the git history.